-Heckler & Koch Inc. will, at its option, repair or replace without charge any Heckler & Koch Inc. firearm or upper receiver kit (URK) that fails due to a defect in materials or workmanship.
+Heckler & Koch Inc. will, at its option, repair or replace without charge any Heckler & Koch Inc. firearm that fails due to a defect in materials or workmanship.
 Parts and labor are included.
 Repairs are warranted for the duration of the warranty.
-If Heckler & Koch Inc. replaces a firearm or URK under this warranty; you will receive a new warranty.
-Heckler & Koch Inc. will return your firearm or URK to you normal surface freight prepaid.
-Handguns will be shipped next day air delivery.
+If Heckler & Koch Inc. replaces a firearm under this warranty; you will receive a new warranty.
+Heckler & Koch Inc. will return your firearm to you normal surface freight prepaid.
+Handguns will be shipped next or second-day air delivery.